-The Global Compact name and logo are the property of the United Nations Global Compact Office, are registered with the World Intellectual Property Organization, and are protected worldwide under Article 6ter of the Paris Convention for the Protection of Industrial Property.
-The following guidelines govern the use of the Global Compact name and logo by Local Networks , Partners , Participants and other Stakeholders of the Global Compact initiative.
-The UN Global Compact Office reserves the right to take appropriate action in the event of a breach of this policy.
-Possible actions may include, but are not limited to, removing the participant’s name from the list of participants, revoking participant status, and/or instituting legal proceedings with the appropriate authorities.
-Any suspected misuse of the Global Compact name or logo in the context of the Global Compact should be referred to email@example.com.
+The Global Compact name and logo are the property of the United Nations Global Compact, are registered with the World Intellectual Property Organization, and are protected worldwide under Article 6ter of the Paris Convention for the Protection of Industrial Property.
+The following guidelines govern the use of the Global Compact name and logo by Partners , Participants and other Stakeholders of the UN Global Compact.
+For guidelines related to the use of the Global Compact name and logo by Global Compact Local Networks (“Local Networks”), see policy here.
+The UN Global Compact reserves the right to take appropriate action in the event of a breach of this policy.
+Possible actions may include, but are not limited to, changing a participant’s status from “active” to “non-communicating,” removing the participant’s name from the list of UN Global Compact participants (delisting), and/or instituting legal proceedings with the appropriate authorities.
+Any suspected misuse of the Global Compact name or logo should be referred to email@example.com.

-The UN Global Compact Office grants Participants and other Stakeholders a limited right to use its logo (“the Global Compact logo”), which is displayed above.
-The Global Compact Office’s general policy is to permit its participants and other stakeholders to use the Global Compact logo only in the context of their activities promoting the Global Compact and its goals, but not in any manner that suggests or implies that the Global Compact Office has endorsed or approved of the activities, products and/or services of the organization, or that the Global Compact Office is the source of any such activities, products and/or services.
-In most circumstances, the Global Compact Office suggests that participants and other stakeholders use the “We Support the Global Compact” logo (see below) rather than the Global Compact logo.
+The Global Compact logo, displayed above, is generally reserved for the official use of the UN Global Compact only.
+However, the UN Global Compact may grant a limited right to use the logo to Participants and other Stakeholders in the context of their activities promoting the UN Global Compact and its goals, but not in any manner that suggests or implies that the UN Global Compact has endorsed or approved of the activities, products and/or services of the organization, or that the UN Global Compact is their source.
+In most circumstances, the UN Global Compact recommends that Participants use the “We Support the Global Compact” logo described below.

-For all proposed uses of the Global Compact logo, the permission of the Global Compact Office must be sought in advance from the UN Global Compact Office.
-Please provide a sample of your document via the online logo request system and indicate where on the sample document you would like the logo to appear.
-Specifically, please note that the following uses will not be permitted:
+The permission of the UN Global Compact must be sought in advance and in writing prior to any use of the Global Compact logo.
+Participants are requested to provide a sample of the document via the online logo request system and indicate where on the sample document you would like the logo towould appear:

-Participants in the Global Compact and other Stakeholders are encouraged to widely advocate and express their support for the Global Compact and its principles.
-For such activities, the Global Compact Office may authorize Participants and other Stakeholders to use the modified “We Support the Global Compact” logo (hereinafter the “Endorser logo”).
-Please note that the following conditions apply for the use of the Endorser logo:
+Participants in the UN Global Compact are encouraged to widely advocate and express their support for the UN Global Compact and its principles.
+For such activities, the UN Global Compact may authorize Participants to use the “We Support the Global Compact” (“Endorser”) logo above.
+To request permission to use the Endorser logo, an organization must:

 In accordance with this policy, the following uses of the Endorser logo will generally be permitted:

-The terms and conditions under which Partners of the Global Compact Office and Local Networks may use the Global Compact name and logo will normally be set out in documentation or agreements establishing or memorializing the relationship.
-In all other cases, where there is no agreement, the policies set forth herein will apply.
-A logo template has been created for Local Networks and will be adapted on demand.
-This logo can only be used by the official representatives of the Local Network concerned in the context of their official activities. >> Guidance for Local Networks on the use of the Global Compact logos (pdf)
+The terms and conditions under which Partners of the UN Global Compact and Local Networks may use the Global Compact name and logos described above are generally set out in documentation or agreements establishing or memorializing the relationship.
+In cases where there is no such agreement, the policies set forth herein will apply.
+The Annual Memorandum of Understanding between the Global Compact and a Local Network outlines the use of logos by Local Networks.

 Appearance of the Logos.
-In all materials on which the Global Compact logo is used, the Global Compact logo must appear in isolation, uncluttered by competing images.
+In all materials on which the Global Compact or Endorser logo is used, it must appear in isolation, uncluttered by competing images.
 The logo should appear horizontally.
 The logo should not be used as part of a sentence or word phrase or associated with any non-related symbols or graphical elements.
 The Endorser logo must not be used out of context where it is unclear to which organization the "We" refers.

-(Last Update: 19 February 2013)
+(Last Update: 10 February 2015)